Have you ever found yourself staring at a web page and thought: “Wow, I actually hate this?”

 Pro tip: To facilitate real trust with your audience, avoid diluting your value proposition with buzzwords and jargon.

-Beautiful technical images are a phenomenal way to creatively describe what you do without even having to use words.
+Beautiful technical graphics and process images are a phenomenal way to creatively describe what you do without even having to use words.
 A good technical image will make a clear point without requiring much of an explanation.

 Technical images differ from hero images in two key ways.
 Where hero images are meant to be a visually captivating way for users to land on a web page, technical images can be used anywhere on a web page and are meant to show the product and its benefits in a stylized way.